sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 ## Types of materials:

- According how electric charges (the defect or excess of electrons) behave in a given material, it is possible to differentiate two classes of materials: conductor and non-conductors.
+ According how electric charges (the defect or excess of electrons) behave in a given material, it is possible to differentiate two classes of materials: conductor,  non-conductors and semi-conductors.

 ### Conductor materials